 Join the global collaboration community of 21,954 professionals from business, government and civil society working together on the world’s most pressing challenges.

 Cargill and CARE’s 50-year partnership offers insights and lessons for anyone looking to build an effective and long-term partnership.
-Today, at Business Fights Poverty New York, we launch a Briefing Paper, which explores the benefits that both Cargill and CARE experience from their partnership.
-We formulate a six-point business case that others wishing to create or sustain their corporate-NGO partnerships can adapt.
+In this Briefing Paper, we set out success factors across five pillars that others wishing to create or sustain their corporate-NGO partnerships can adapt.

 The Sustainable Development Goals (SDGs)—the internationally-agreed goals for people and planet—encapsulate a vision for the world we want to see.
 It is widely recognised that if we are to deliver on this vision, and defend progress already made, we must all—business, civil society and government—partner more effectively and more deeply than ever.